TheSmartCooking/Prototype/README.md

 A Docker-based development container is defined in `.devcontainer/` for consistent onboarding and live-preview development.
 Features:

 - 🐧 Alpine-based image with Node.js and Bash
-- 🧱 VS Code extensions auto-installed (Astro, Trigger Tasks on Save)
+- 🧱 Visual Studio Code extensions auto-installed (Astro, Trigger Tasks on Save)
 - 🚀 Auto-forwarded port for local live server

 ### ✅ GitHub Workflows